 Dramatic Increase In Gold Flows Into China

 For over two thousand years, China practiced what came to be known as the “tributary system,” reflecting the view that it alone was the center of the civilized world.
-All who wished to do business with the Chinese were considered tributary states.
+All who wished to do with the Chinese were considered tributary states.
 Rulers and travelers from other lands had to follow certain procedures, including gift giving, in order to associate or do business with them.

 When Japan ignored this policy, it brought about two invasion attempts by the Mongols under Kublai Khan.